 Leader: To begin, let us pause to recall past times when we have received ashes on our foreheads and heard words like these: “Remember that you are dust, and to dust you shall return.”
 Remember how that influenced your practices during Lent.

 Pause to Reflect.

 Carry those thoughts and graces with you now, but place them in a larger context: the context of the entire universe and its amazing 13.8 billion-year history.
 After billions of years, thanks to the divine Mystery living and acting in our world and in us, stars formed and died in the process of bringing Earth to existence.
 We became part of this blessed creation.
-We are connected to all life; we have a role in this sacred story!
+We are connected to all life; all life is interconnected and interdependent; we have a role in this sacred story!

 Reader One: The massive star that was mother to our Sun met with fiery death, her form completely annihilated by the explosive force of the blast.
 And yet she exists in each of us, in the cells of our bodies that are composed of her dust.
 Consciously or not, we carry her within us as surely as we carry the DNA of our biological parents.
 (Radical Amazement, Judy Cannato)

 Reader Two: Our planet Earth was once a dancing star, evolving over four and a half billion years ago from the many elements of [an exploding] supernova.
 I have loved knowing that we are “made of stardust” . . .
 I like knowing that the composition of my body has the elements of a star that was once brilliantly aglow in the universe and is now dancing in me.
 There’s a magical sense of connection that comes from this knowledge . . . .
 (The Cosmic Dance, Joyce Rupp)